ucheokechukwu/chatbot_SQL/README.md

 - In my experience, Streamlit is better for chatbot implementation.
 The framework has more options, is more user-friendly, and provides a rich documentation library for support.
 Future improvements to this will be done on this platform.

-- Future work will include integrating various methods of connecting to SQl databases and other database tools; and implementing vector embeddings.
+- Future work will include integrating various methods of connecting to SQL databases and other database tools; and implementing vector embeddings.